SovnSkyrim/QWEST/README.md

 3. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "QWEST!".
 4. Select the created folder in 3. as your installation folder.
 5. Go back to your drive, and create a new folder, called "Wabbajack Downloads Folder".
 This specific folder can be on a different drive if you wish.
 6. Select the created folder in 5. as your downloads folder.
+Place the downloaded MEGA files above AS IS in the downloads folder.
 7. Click the Go/Begin button.
 8. Wait for Wabbajack to finish.